ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Non-goals

+-   Combinations of the use cases listed above in a single column.
+This will be needed in cases where the source data isn't uniformly typed (e.g. SLE tag values or notebook outputs).
+This HLD focuses on uniform data types; future HLDs will discuss ways to configure multiple types of columns to be conditionally displayed together.
 -   Editable numbers.
 This is not supported by the text column yet either.
 -   Customizing the styling of the column content (other than possibly text alignment).
 This is not supported by the text column yet either.